vestrel00/contacts-android/docs/blockednumbers/about-blocked-numbers.md

 If your app does not have the privilege to read/write directly to the blocked number provider, you may instead launch the builtin system Blocked numbers activity.
 It provides a fully functional UI allowing users to see, add, and remove blocked numbers.
-It is the same activity used by the native ( AOSP) Contacts app and Google Contacts app when accessing the "Blocked numbers".
+It is the same activity used by the AOSP Contacts app and Google Contacts app when accessing the "Blocked numbers".

 ```kotlin
 Contacts(context).blockedNumbers().startBlockedNumbersActivity(activity)